 Practical Culinary Uses of Lemons:

-- Lemons squeezed into water make a refreshing and detoxifying drink all on their own.
+- Lemons squeezed into the water make a refreshing and detoxifying drink all on their own.

 - Lemons can be added to smoothies, and they are normally one of the key ingredients of homemade vegetable juices.

-Ginger’s potent aroma and flavor is also indicative of its tremendous medicinal potential, where helping to detoxify the body is just one of its many therapeutic properties.
-Aside from folklore uses that have documented numerous benefits of ginger over thousands of years, modern research on ginger has shown it to have antioxidant, anti-inflammatory, anti-nausea and anticancer properties.
-Ginger helps to improve flow of bodily fluids and stimulate good circulation, which is essential for toxins to be properly carried out of tissues and ultimately out of our body via the skin, bowels and kidneys.
-It also has antimicrobial and anti-parasitic properties, and is alkalizing.
+Ginger’s potent aroma and flavor is also indicative of its tremendous medicinal potential, and helping to detoxify the body is just one of its many therapeutic properties.
+Aside from folklore uses that have documented numerous benefits of ginger over thousands of years, modern research on ginger has shown it to have antioxidant, anti-inflammatory, anti-nausea, and anticancer properties.
+Ginger helps to improve the flow of bodily fluids and stimulate good circulation, which is essential for toxins to be properly carried out of tissues and ultimately out of our body via the skin, bowels, and kidneys.
+It also has antimicrobial and anti-parasitic properties and is alkalizing.

 Practical Culinary Uses of Ginger:

 Ginger has a very strong aroma and flavor, which can be overly sharp and spicy if consumed in too large of quantities.
-With ginger, a little goes a long way, and using large amounts of ginger can create unpalatable meals or drinks.
+A little goes a long way with ginger, and using large amounts of ginger can create unpalatable meals or drinks.
 Always aim to use ginger in its fresh and raw form for maximum benefits.
 High quality dry, powdered ginger can also be a second choice.